How Your Hair and Nails Change as You Age

 - Purchase a natural cuticle cream or oil and massage into your fingernails and cuticles each night before bed.

 - Wear gloves when performing cleaning and gardening chores.
 Harsh detergents and household cleansers will do a serious number on your fingernails.
-Same with working in the yard.
-Cover your hands to minimize damage to your nails.

 - Eat a well-balanced diet.